AdobeDocs/experience-manager-64.de-DE/help/assets/config-dynamic.md

 If you are upgrading AEM Dynamic Media from 6.3 to 6.4 – which now includes the ability for zero downtime (also known as &quot;Opt-in&quot;) deployments – you are required to run the following curl command to migrate all your presets and configurations from `/etc` to `/conf` in CRXDE Lite.

-**Hinweis**: Wenn Sie Ihre AEM-Instanz im Kompatibilitätsmodus ausführen, d. h., Sie haben die Kompatibilitätspakete installiert.
+**Hinweis**: Wenn Sie Ihre AEM Instanz im Kompatibilitätsmodus ausführen, d. h., Sie haben die Kompatibilitätspakete installiert.
 Sie müssen diese Befehle nicht ausführen.

 To migrate your custom presets and configurations from `/etc` to `/conf`, run the following Linux curl command: